Pressio/pressio-demoapps/docs/_sources/index.rst.txt

 Some features of this work include:

-* a cell-centered finite volume discretization on uniform structured meshes
+* support for both C++ and Python

-* a (simple) meshing tool written in Python that also handles sample meshes
+* cell-centered finite volume discretization with various numerical schemes and *exact Jacobians*

-* well-established shock-capturing schemes and flux forms (which can be easily extended)
+* built-in support for sample mesh in 1D, 2D and 3D for varying stencil sizes

-* sample mesh in 1D, 2D and 3D for varying stencil sizes
+* focus on providing self-contained and well-defined problems

 Enough text, show me some code!